Fundamentals of 802.1Q VLAN Tagging

-Virtual local area networks, or VLANs, segregate traffic within a network.
+Virtual local area networks, or VLANs, can be used to segment traffic within a network in combination with subnetting.
 VLANs keep traffic from different networks separated when traversing shared links and devices within a topology.
 This process, also known as VLAN tagging, is invaluable to limiting broadcast network traffic and securing network segments.
 VLAN tagging is an integral part of networks of all sizes and is supported on MX security appliances, MR access points, and MS series switches.
 This can be done for both data, and management traffic independently.

 VLAN - Virtual local area network; logical identifier for isolating a network

 Trunk - A port enabled for VLAN tagging

 Access - A port that does not tag and only accepts a single VLAN